-(1) Earnings per share for ordinary shares (Diluted) for each year from 2013 to 2017 were computed after taking into account the dilutive effect of the shares underlying our employees' share-based awards.

-(2) Represents our ordinary shares, par value US\$0.01 per share, before our IPO, and our Class A and Class B ordinary shares, par value US\$0.01 per share, after our IPO.
-In June 2016, all of our Class B ordinary shares were converted into Class A ordinary shares when Telstra Holdings, our then largest shareholder, transferred approximately 47.4% of our total issued and outstanding shares to Yun Chen Capital Cayman.
-As holders of Class A and Class B ordinary shares have the same dividend right in our undistributed earnings, the basic and diluted net income per Class A ordinary share and Class B ordinary share are the same for all the periods presented during which there were two classes of ordinary shares in issue.
+- (1) In May 2014, the Financial Accounting Standards Board issued ASC 606, Revenue from Contracts with Customers, a new standard related to revenue recognition.
+The most significant impact on our company is the change of the presentation of value-added tax from gross basis to net basis.
+We adopted this guidance effective from January 1, 2018 using the modified retrospective method.
+The comparative information has not been restated and continues to be reported under the accounting standards in effect for the relevant periods.
+As a result, the operating results for the years ended December 31, 2014, 2015, 2016 and 2017 have not been restated and are presented on a gross basis with value-added tax being included in the net revenues and cost of revenues in such years, while the operating results for the year ended December 31, 2018 are presented on net basis, with the value-added tax being excluded from the net revenues and cost of revenues in such year. - (2) Earnings per share for ordinary shares (diluted) for each year from 2014 to 2018 were computed after taking into account the dilutive effect of the shares underlying our employees' share-based awards. - (3) Represents our Class A and Class B ordinary shares, par value US\$0.01 per share, after our IPO.
+In June 2016, all of our Class B ordinary shares were converted into Class A ordinary shares when Telstra Holdings, our then largest shareholder, transferred approximately 47.4% of our then total issued and outstanding shares to Yun Chen Capital Cayman.
+As holders of Class A and Class B ordinary shares have the same dividend right in our undistributed earnings, the basic and diluted net income per Class A ordinary share and Class B ordinary share were the same for all the periods presented during which there were two classes of ordinary shares in issue.
 The weighted average number of shares represents the sum of the weighted average number of Class A and Class B ordinary shares.
-Please see "Earnings per Share" under Note 17 to our audited consolidated financial statements included in this annual report for additional information regarding the computation of the per share amounts and the weighted average number of Class B ordinary shares.
+Please see "Earnings per Share" under Note 17 to our audited consolidated financial statements included in this annual report for additional information regarding the computation of the per share amounts and the weighted average numbers of ordinary shares.

-(3) Dividends distributed to our shareholders in 2013 was a one-time distribution due to special circumstances.
-The special cash dividends declared in November 2017 to the holders of our Class A ordinary shares of record as of the close of business on January 4, 2018 was paid in the amount of US\$0.76 per share (inclusive of applicable fees payable to our depositary bank) on or about January 15, 2018.
+(4) The special cash dividends declared in November 2017 to the holders of our Class A ordinary shares of record as of the close of business on January 4, 2018 were paid in the amount of US\$0.76 per share (inclusive of applicable fees payable to our depositary bank) on or about January 15, 2018.
 See "Item 8.
 Financial Information-A. Consolidated Statements and Other Financial Information-Dividend Policy."